-SPI Solar, a leading vertically integrated photovoltaic (“PV”) solar developer and engineering, procurement and construction (“EPC”) services provider, announced today that it and its majority shareholder, LDK Solar (“LDK”), has entered into an agreement with KDC Solar LLC (“KDC Solar”) to basically manage a significant portion of KDC Solar’s portfolio of solar energy facility (“SEF”) projects in New Jersey and New York.
+SPI Solar is a leading vertically integrated photovoltaic (“PV”) solar developer.
+In addition they are also an engineering, procurement and construction (“EPC”) services provider.
+For they and its majority shareholder, LDK Solar (“LDK”) are most notably going big.
+I mean they have entered into an agreement with “KDC Solar”.
+All to basically manage a significant portion of its portfolio.
+I mean of solar energy facility (“SEF”) projects in New Jersey and New York.

 History of the Deal

 In December 2010, SPI announced it had been selected to build a 5-megawatt SEF.
 Located at the White Rose Foods facility.
 For it’s located in Carteret, New Jersey.
 As well, KDC Solar is the Managing Member of this project.
 Following the close of this transaction, SPI and KDC Solar began.
 I mean vegan discussing a broader preferred provider arrangement.
 One which led to this agreement.
 According to KDC Solar, its current pipeline in the New Jersey market.
 For it already exceeds 150 megawatts.

 300 MW potential

 So if fully developed, this pipeline alone.
 For it is expected to generate approximately $600 million of new EPC and O&M business for SPI.
 That’s over the 3-year term of the agreement.

 SPI Solar (OTCBB: SOPW) has announced the successful closure of a transaction with KDC Solar Credit LS LLC.
 It’s an affiliate of KDC Solar LLC.
 All for the purchase of approximately $42 million in solar.
 Specially, I mean high-quality LDK solar modules.